Articles: A, An, The and Zero Article

 Practice All Exercises

 Ready to test your knowledge of English articles?
 Work through these articles exercises with answers — practise a, an, the and no article online with detailed explanations for every question.
-These English articles exercises cover definite and indefinite articles from beginner to upper-intermediate level.
+These English articles exercises cover definite and indefinite articles from Pre-A1 to advanced (C1) level.

 | Set | Topic | Level | Questions |